FascinatedBox/lily/manuals/README.md

 tables that Lily needs.
 It shows how to add custom classes, methods, vars, and so on.
 It also goes into how dynaload works in a little more detail than the overview.

+## API manuals

+**api_msgbuf.md** explains `lily_msgbuf`, a buffer with insertion functions that do size checks under the hood.
+Functions that manipulate text are likely to use the interpreter's shared buffer (or want one of their own), and may need this.